The Challenge

 The Solution

-OpenBeds offers solutions for states seeking to better support healthcare providers and communities and addresses common challenges such as ED overcrowding and long wait times due to inefficient referral processes.
+OpenBeds® offers solutions for government health agencies seeking to better support healthcare providers and communities, while addressing common challenges such as ED overcrowding and long wait times due to inefficient referral processes.
 Through OpenBeds, states have the ability to create a wide network for collecting, analyzing and sharing actionable data.
 The cloud-based solution offers complementary clinician- and public-facing portals that connect providers and consumers to SUD and mental health treatment in ten states and counting.

 OpenBeds facilitates rapid referrals and feedback by identifying and tracking mental health and SUD inpatient and outpatient treatment options in a single network.